Dellysn/hapi_project/README.md

 Firstly, we'll create a folder to hold our project files together after which we will then initialize NPM to create a `package.json` file and then we can start installing our dependencies, I will be using `yarn` as my package manager, if you don't know what Yarn is, it's an alternative to `npm` package manager, instead of installing packages with `npm install`, it will be `yarn add` instead.
 You can read more about Yarn [here](https://yarnpkg.com/getting-started), it is pretty easy to use.

-Head up to your terminal, in your navigate to your project folder, `mkdir hapi_project` to create a hapi_project folder, `cd hapi_project` to navigate to the new folder then `yarn init -y` to initializes a new package manager and create a `package.json` file in the project folder.
+Head up to your terminal, in your navigate to your projects folder, `mkdir hapi_project` to create a hapi_project folder, `cd hapi_project` to navigate to the new folder then `yarn init -y` to initializes a new package manager and create a `package.json` file in the project folder.

 Next up, we are going to install the necessary dependencies we are going to need for this lesson.